 Joel Grey, 90

 Being the son of actor and comedian Mickey Katz, Joel Grey grew up in the business.
-“It’s my passion,” he told People on his 90th birthday.
+“It’s my passion,” he told People on his 90th birthday in 2002.
 “Somehow, I knew that the theater was my life and that it was going to be a part of my life, and so I fought like a fighter.
 There was no doubt in my mind that I would not give up, but it did take a while.
 I’d say about 20 years.”

 The talented Oscar and Tony Award-winner may be best known for portraying the Master of Ceremonies in the Broadway musical Cabaret, but he has also played parts big and small across several genres of entertainment over his long and successful career.
 Some of his notable projects include 1985’s Remo Williams: The Adventure Begins, 1999’s A Christmas Carol, playing the Wizard in the original cast of Wicked, and most recently, a small part in 2021’s tick, tick…BOOM!